This post may contain affiliate links. For more info, visit the disclosure page.

 Affiliate networks provide a very valuable service by connecting affiliate marketers with advertisers.

 Advertisers can provide marketers with the opportunity to promote them which gives their business a chance to reach more people.
-By being a part of an affiliate network, they don’t have to do outreach to find affiliates to promote them.
+By being a part of an affiliate network, they don’t have to do outreach to find affiliates to promote their products.

 In terms of payments, it’s great to have all commissions consolidated into one payment when you’re promoting multiple advertisers.